hgajshb/fh4/README.md

-# This script enables you to complete Forza Horizon 4 Star Card
+# This script enables you to complete Forza Horizon 4 Star Card Superstar Creator
 AutoHotKey v2 required.

 Make sure tunes/designs/photos are in an unshared state.